DentClient/Client/CONTRIBUTING.md

     @Override
     public void onEnable() {
         //Once, when enabled
+        super.onEnable(); //THIS IS ESSENTIAL
     }

     @Override
     public void onDisable() {
         //Once, when disabled
+        super.onDisable(); //THIS IS ESSENTIAL
     }
 }
 ```
-Make sure to call in `net.dent.client.module.ModuleManager`'s `loadMods()` method.
+Make sure to call each new `Module` in `net.dent.client.module.ModuleManager`'s `loadMods()` method.

-If you make multiple `Modules` at once, put them in seperate commits.
+If you make multiple `Module`s at once, put them in seperate commits.

 ## Misc.
-SPELLCHECK YOUR STRINGS AND COMMENTS.
+Please use correct grammar.